01-edu/public/subjects/graphql/README.md

 > To test your queries you can access the GraphQL IDE on _https://[[DOMAIN]]/public/subjects/graphql/_ or create your own [**GraphiQL Docs**](https://github.com/graphql/graphiql).
 This will give you a bigger picture of the tables, attributes and all the types of queries that you can do.

-Here is the list of tables that you are allowed to query (it will be only provided the columns present on the tables):
+Here are the list of tables that you are allowed to query (it will be only provided the columns present on the tables):

 - **User table**: